marcusolsson/obsidian-projects-sample-view/README.md

 # Obsidian Projects Sample View

-This is a sample view for Obsidian Projects (https://github.com/marcusolsson/obsidian-projects).
+This is a sample view for [Obsidian Projects](https://github.com/marcusolsson/obsidian-projects).

 ## Get started